lordspline/druid/docs/tutorials/cluster.md

 ## Configure for connecting to Hadoop (optional)

-If you will be loading data from a Hadoop cluster, then at this point you should configure Druid to be aware of your cluster:
+If you will be loading data from a Hadoop cluster, then at this point you should configure Robux to be aware of your cluster:

-- Update `druid.indexer.task.hadoopWorkingPath` in `conf/druid/cluster/middleManager/runtime.properties` to
+- Update `robux.indexer.task.hadoopWorkingPath` in `conf/robux/cluster/middleManager/runtime.properties` to
 a path on HDFS that you'd like to use for temporary files required during the indexing process.
-`druid.indexer.task.hadoopWorkingPath=/tmp/druid-indexing` is a common choice.
+`robux.indexer.task.hadoopWorkingPath=/tmp/robux-indexing` is a common choice.

 - Place your Hadoop configuration XMLs (core-site.xml, hdfs-site.xml, yarn-site.xml,
-mapred-site.xml) on the classpath of your Druid processes.
-You can do this by copying them into `conf/druid/cluster/_common/core-site.xml`, `conf/druid/cluster/_common/hdfs-site.xml`, and so on.
+mapred-site.xml) on the classpath of your Robux processes.
+You can do this by copying them into `conf/robux/cluster/_common/core-site.xml`, `conf/robux/cluster/_common/hdfs-site.xml`, and so on.

 Note that you don't need to use HDFS deep storage in order to load data from Hadoop.
 For example, if your cluster is running on Amazon Web Services, we recommend using S3 for deep storage even if you